Acronym (organization)

-Acronym (styled ACRONYM) is a Washington, D.C.-based American 501(c)(4) non-profit corporation, co-founded by Tara McGowan and Michael Dubin in 2017.
+Acronym (styled ACRONYM) is an American 501(c)(4) non-profit corporation, co-founded by Tara McGowan and Michael Dubin in 2017.
 The organization is one of the major coordinators and producers of digital media campaigns aligned with the Democratic Party, and has been hired by or has provided support to various other organizations including the Democratic Congressional Campaign Committee, Emily's List, Everytown for Gun Safety, and Planned Parenthood.
 It was the majority owner of Shadow, Inc., a technology company that made the mobile application software that malfunctioned during vote tallying at the 2020 Iowa Democratic caucuses, but later divested its stake in the company.

 Digital media

 McGowan and Dubin co-founded Acronym in 2017 with the stated intention of "advancing progressive causes through innovative communications, advertising, and organizing programs".
 Since then, Acronym has made significant investments in digital media campaigns that aim to register voters.
 Within just over a year of its founding, Acronym had raised tens of millions of dollars for digital advertising campaigns, running more than 100 ad campaigns and registering 60,000 voters.

-In 2019, Acronym launched the Courier Newsroom, a digital for-profit media company which publishes what appear to be local pseudo-news outlets spinning the stories it publishes to put Democrats in a decidedly positive light.
-The creation and operation of Courier Newsroom has raised outrage and ethics questions about ACRONYM and about its financiers, who include billionaires Reid Hoffman and Laurene Powell Jobs.
+In 2019, Acronym launched the Courier Newsroom, a digital for-profit media company which publishes what appear to be local pseudo-news outlets but which are actually Democratic Party propaganda efforts.
+The creation and operation of Courier Newsroom has raised outrage and ethics questions about Acronym and its donors, who include billionaires Reid Hoffman and Laurene Powell Jobs.

 In November 2020, Fast Company called Acronym "the Democrats' most advanced digital advertising project."

 Funding

 Acronym's backers include Michael Dubin (founder of Dollar Shave Club), Reid Hoffman, and Laurene Powell Jobs.

-Acronym's affiliated organizations and PAC donors include high-profile donors like the director Steven Spielberg and LinkedIn founder Reid Hoffman.
+Acronym's affiliated organizations and political action committee (PAC) donors include organizations linked to high-profile Americans like the director Steven Spielberg and LinkedIn founder Reid Hoffman.
 Other donors of $100,000 or more include Kate Capshaw, Jeffrey Katzenberg, and Mimi Haas.
-Acronym's PAC, PACRONYM, has further received "eight-figure checks" from financiers Seth Klarman and Donald Sussman, venture capitalist Michael Moritz, and from George Soros' "Democracy" super-PAC.
+Acronym's PAC, PACRONYM, has further received "eight-figure checks" from financiers Seth Klarman and Donald Sussman, from venture capitalist Michael Moritz, and from George Soros's Democracy PAC.
 Quartz summarized the top donors to PACRONYM as "hedge funds, Silicon Valley, and Hollywood."

 Because of the substantial volume of money that it has raised, and because of its status as a 501(c)(4) political nonprofit organization that is not required to disclose the donations it receives, Acronym has been widely described as a dark money group.
-Acronym has received criticism for the lack of transparency in its funding structure, although McGowan and others have defended the 501(c)(4) funding structure as a useful innovation for progressive advertising groups to adopt.
+Acronym, like other dark money groups, has received criticism for the lack of transparency in its funding structure, although McGowan and others have defended the 501(c)(4) funding structure as a useful innovation for progressive advertising groups to adopt.